-Wildlife photography is demanding of skills and of gear as well.
+Wildlife photography is demanding of skills and gear as well.
 If you’re determined to try your luck in it, you want to get the best wildlife camera possible.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-Cropped Sensor Cameras
+Cropped Sensor Alternatives

 The 1.5x/1.6x crop allows you to use shorter, and thus lighter and cheaper telephoto lenses for the same framing.

 Let’s take a look at the best APS-C camera options available for wildlife photography.